dsprad99/LargeScaleEntityMatchingForTheAdvisor/README.md

 #### Utilizing this two phase approach while removing the top 5000 k-mers and running it at 8-mer matched about 1.75 million out of the 6 million entities that make up DBLP.
 Knowing that due to removing k-mers there is a chance there are some entities that may not have been matched we reran the matching removing from the k-mer hashmap the original 1.8 million entities that already matched.
 Doing so allowed us to rerun it at more expensive but accurate thresholds.
 The first time it was reran, it was run at 6-mer and removed the top 3000 mers, we matched another 250,000 papers putting us at a little of 2 million papers matched.
 The second time it was reran however only about 50,000 new papers were matched at 6-mer and removing only the top 2000 k-mers.
 This meaning we matched almost all of the same entities that were in both DBLP and MAG.
 When trying to match DBLP to Citeseer however we were able to match about 400,000 entities from DLBP to Citeseer out of the 4,000,000 entities in Citeseer.

 ## Future Work 🔜
 #### With the overall goal of this project being to revivie theAdvisor, a lot of the data sourcing has been completed.
-However, there are still some web development tasks that need to be completed in order for this project to be launched.
+However, there are still some web development tasks that need to be completed in order for this project to be completed.

 ## Contact ✉️
 #### For any questions or inquiry about this project please reach out to dspradl1@uncc.edu!